sts10/blog-hugo/content/post/keepassxc-setup-guide.md

 OK now let's actually use KeePassXC to log in to Reddit.
 KeePassXC has a few ways to do this-- we'll start with the simplest.

+#### Basic Copy and Paste

 Let's open [https://reddit.com/login](https://reddit.com/login) in a browser.
 With KeePassXC open to the side and our lone entry highlighted (single clicking it), click the person + paper icon to copy your Reddit username to the clipboard.
 Go paste that into the Reddit login page.
 Then return to KeePassXC to click the lock + paper icon to copy your Reddit password to your clipboard.
 Paste that into the Reddit login page, and click the "LOG IN" button (or press enter).

 ![log in gif 1](/img/keepassxc-reddit-login.gif)

+There are keyboard shortcuts to make this process slightly quicker.

 #### Auto-Type: A more convenient login workflow